Blogs

 Moreover, the National Police Chiefs’ Council (NPCC – formerly ACPO), which is responsible for controlling the police response to lone worker alarms, saw a need to better manage the demands on police resources and reduce the number of false alarms received by response services.

-Having a BS 8484 accreditation is not a legal requirement.
-However, it helps customers to identify credible suppliers who have met the government’s rigorous criteria.
+Having a BS 8484 accreditation is not a legal requirement, however, it can help customers identify credible suppliers who have met the government’s rigorous criteria.

 The standard offers clarity over the features, services and response customers can expect from their lone worker solution provider in terms of: